saraclohisey/lab_handbook/Lab_Handbook.md

 Note: If leading the discussion of a journal article, or your own manuscript the paper should be sent to the lab email list at least 3 days before lab meeting to give adequate time for reading.

+### Journal club - Every second Friday @ 11am

+Along with the chance to present interesting papers at lab meeting, you're invited to take part in journal club which is held mostly online.
+There is a slack channel for this if you'd like to join and talk to Maaike about being put on the rota.
+Journal club helps us learn about the different subjects in the lab different people work on, but also a chance to talk about fun and interesting science.
+One week it's a complicated algorithm, the next an ethical discussion and sometimes it's just pretty microscope pictures :)

 ### Meetings - One-on-one and project meetings

 * Show up to scheduled meetings and be on time.
-* Meeting slots with Kenny are available at baillielab.net/internal
+* Email Kenny and Jen if you'd like a one-on-one with Kenny.
 * If you need to speak to Kenny outwith these times, send an email or slack to schedule with him.
+* If you'd like a one-on-one with a post doc just email or slack them!

 ### Hours

 * You are not expected to come into the lab or office on weekends or holidays.
 Don’t feel bad for taking time off work.
 * In fact, there are no precise hours you are expected to keep.
 As long as you are getting your work done you can do it at whatever time of day you like.
 One of the benefits of academia is having flexibility in your work schedule.
+* Do give your line manager an idea of the times you intend to work.
+This is as much so they know when it's appropriate to contact you as it is to make sure you're safe and comfortable in your work.
 * You are welcome to work ‘off campus’ if doing 'dry' work (i.e from home, a coffee shop etc) but please come in and talk to us!
 There can be a temptation to work from home a lot, but some professional social interaction will benefit you mentally and also professionally!
 Some of the best conversations happen at lunch, or next to the Nespresso machine!
 * You are expected to regularly attend the standard weekly institute events such as divisional meetings and internal seminars.
+This isn't our rule, it's one handed down from the institute.
+Most of these are hybrid.

 ### Lab Calendar

-The lab calendar is kept on a google calendar.
+The lab calendar is no longer in use.

-Kenny will update the lab calendar when he plans to be away from Roslin.
-Keep an eye on this as he will not email everyone.

-The following should be added to the lab calendar:
-* Planned absences for: holidays, conference travel,
-* Your birthday!

-If you can not access the lab calendar ask Kenny or Sara to invite you.
-It requires a Google account.

 ### Leave